sbmlteam/moccasin/README.md

 ► Using MOCCASIN
 --------------

 You can use MOCCASIN either via the command line or via the GUI interface.
-To start the MOCCASIN GUI, execute the Python command `moccasin/interfaces/moccasin_GUI.py` in the source directory, or the command `moccasin-GUI` in a shell/terminal.
+To start the MOCCASIN GUI, after installation (see above), execute the Python command `moccasin/interfaces/moccasin_GUI.py` in the MOCCASIN source directory, or the command `python -m moccasin-GUI` in a shell/terminal.
 A screenshot of the GUI in action is shown below.

 <img src="https://raw.githubusercontent.com/sbmlteam/moccasin/develop/docs/project/examples/screenshot-01.jpg"
  alt="MOCCASIN GUI" title="MOCCASIN GUI" align="center" />